 Domestic abuse and depression share many symptoms.
 A long time ago, I told my doctor how I felt and he instantly diagnosed me with depression.
 Unfortunately, way back then, I don’t think I had depression yet.
 I think the symptoms of domestic abuse were my problem.
 Unfortunately, the doctor didn’t ask about domestic abuse, just depression.
 Maybe now, 20 years later, doctors do ask about domestic abuse and depression during the same visit.

 I believe my diagnosis of depression was both a God-send and a curse.
 On the good side, the diagnosis opened up solutions like medications and counseling.
 The medicines helped, but I didn’t attend counseling.
 My ex-husband does not “believe in therapy,” and I wanted on his good side as much as possible.
 Maybe the truth of both the domestic abuse and depression would have come out in therapy.

 So the curse of the diagnosis was that it hid the domestic abuse, even from me.
 And doubly unfortunately, receiving the diagnosis caused me to believe that maybe my abusive ex-husband had been right all along.
 Maybe I was the cause of all our marital problems.

 Domestic Abuse & Depression Symptoms

-The symptoms for both Depression and domestic abuse are eerily similar.
-WebMD gives several symptoms of Depression (D); following the symptoms are my understanding of symptoms of domestic abuse.
+The symptoms for both depression and domestic abuse are eerily similar.
+Following are several symptoms of depression (D) and then my interpretation as symptoms of domestic abuse.